ResultsDirect/RDProgressHUD/README.markdown

 ## Usage

 To use this view in your own apps, just add `RDProgressHUD.h`, `RDProgressHUD.m`, and `RDProgressHUD.bundle` to your project in Xcode, and update your documentation as instructed by the license.

+While this class will probably work in older setups, we assume iOS 7+, and ARC.

 Use `-showInView:` to display the view (typically, passing the window) and `-hide` to dismiss it.